 Simply put – because we have done the work for you to find the best products available, and we will continue to do so.
 We have put together a variety of quality products from multiple brands and manufacturers all in one place that can meet your needs for method of intake, potency, effects, taste, ingredients, and presence of other cannabinoids and terpenes.
 There are many great companies manufacturing and branding high quality, industrial hemp extracts containing CBD (Cannabidiol).
 There are also many good ones as well as some …. others.
 Many hemp nutritional products are currently available on Amazon.
 While these products may have their own nutritional value, please know that nutritional hemp oils or hemp seed oils are not the same thing as CBD hemp extracts.
 We have spent countless hours researching CBD hemp extracts to learn about the best extraction methods, filtering methods, processing methods, additives, finished products, terpenes, absorption properties, potency, sustainability, ethics, farming practices, manufacturing practices, legal practices, source of hemp, transparency, affordability, and many more.
 We have researched company reviews, product reviews, company bios, product ingredients and labels, and potential medicinal value of cannabinoids and terpenes.

-The products we offer are not the only great products currently available, but they are a great starting point.
+The products we offer are not the only great products currently available, but we believe they are among the best.
 We will continue to add excellent brands and products as we grow.
-We do not carry all the products created by our partners.
-This does not mean their other products are not great as well.
-We encourage you to browse their online stores.
-We fully support all our manufacturers and brands.

 The following are the criteria we used in selecting our products and brands.